 With a gleaming compact design and cutting-edge features, T-Mobile MDA Compact III makes for your perfect business-aide.
 Get the competitive edge with Windows Mobile 5.0 operating system, MS-Office, Web'n'walk and PDF viewer.
-Groovy music and quality imaging capabilities to wash away the stress.
-Latest in connectivity, advanced messaging facilities and satellite navigation capability simply keeps you connected with the world.
+Groovy music and quality imaging capabilities to

 The soon-to-be-available HTC Artemis will reach T-Mobile as MDA Compact III, it was displayed in Internationale Funkausstellung/IFA (the international consumer electronics fair) in Berlin.